Treetrain1/Survival-Remastered/README.md

 Note: The game may take longer to start due to mods

-Version 1.0: Crystal Pack will be renamed to Survival Remastered and will go for review on CurseForge.
+(IMPORTANT) Version 1.0: Crystal Pack will be renamed to Survival Remastered and will go for review on CurseForge.